 Electronic cigarettes are battery powered devices that heat liquid into a vapor that can be inhaled.
-The inhaled vapor may contain nicotine, flavorings, and toxins.
-Electronic cigarettes are a fairly new product and more information is needed to fully understand their impact on health; however most electronic cigarettes contain nicotine and chemicals which are known to be harmful to health.
-In Pennsylvania and in the United States, five percent of adults reported that they are current electronic cigarettes users (i.e., use an electronic cigarette "every day" or "some days").
-In the Tri-County Area, three percent of adults report that they use electronic cigarettes once or a few times per week or daily.
-As seen in national trends, younger adults in the Tri-County Area are more likely to use electronic cigarettes than older adults.
-Among Tri-County adults 18 to 34 years, seven percent use an electronic cigarette at least once per week.
+The inhaled vapor may contain nicotine, flavorings, and toxins.55 Electronic cigarettes are a fairly new product and more information is needed to fully understand their impact on health; however most electronic cigarettes contain nicotine and chemicals which are known to be harmful to health.56 In Pennsylvania and in the United States, five percent of adults reported that they are current electronic cigarettes users (i.e., use an electronic cigarette "every day" or "some days").57 In the Tri-County Area, three percent of adults report that they use electronic cigarettes once or a few times per week or daily.
+As seen in national trends, younger adults in the Tri-County Area are more likely to use electronic cigarette at least once per week.
 Among adults older 35 to 74 years, 2-3% use an electronic cigarette at least once per week.
 Adults 75 years and older did not report using electronic cigarettes.